-• Fairchild Recording Equipment Corporation, 10-40 40th Ave., Long Island City 1, N. Y., has available a super-duper booklet titled "Stereo!... the easy way."
+• Fairchild Recording Equipment Corporation, 10-40 40th Ave., Long Island City 1, N. Y., has available a super-duper booklet titled "Stereof... the easy way."
 Highly informative, the publication is entirely practical in nature and does a great deal to clear the air of confusion which exists on many aspects of the stereo field in general.
-Irrespective of your interest in stereo, you will find this booklet of definite stereo, you will find this booklet of definite value.
+Irrespective of your interest in stereo, you will find this booklet of definite value.
 Write for it.
 H-1

-.
-H. H. Scott, Inc., 111 Powdermill Road, Maynard, Mass., will mail free of charge a new brochure which gives full technical information on the Scott Stereo-Dapter, a antormation on the Scott Stereo-Dapter, a device which updates a present component system for stereo records and tapes.
+• H. H. Scott, Inc., 111 Powdermill Road, Maynard, Mass., will mail free of charge a new brochure which gives full technical information on the Scott Stereo-Dapler, a device which updates a present component system for stereo records and tapes.
 With the Stereo-Dapter two separate amplifiers can be controlled from a central point.
-A master volume control permits adjusting the levels of both channels simultaneously.
-Requests for copies of the folder chevill he addressed to Dent P. H-2 should be addressed to Dept. P.
+A master volume control permits adjusting the levels of both channels simultane ously.
+Requests for copies of the folder should be addressed to Dept. P. H-2

 • American Microphone Manufacturing Company, 412 S. Wyman St., Rockford, Ill., has just issued a 16-page catalog which describes in detail the company's full product line.
 Included are microphones for tape recording, broadcast, public address, and general purposes, as well as handsets, phono cartridges and arms, mobile equipment, and accessories.
-The handsome two-color Catalog 58 is available free upon written request.
+The handsome twocolor Catalog 58 is available free upon written request.
+H-3

-• Radio Products Sales, Inc., 1501 S. Hill • Radio Products Sales, Inc., 1501 S. Hill St., Los Angeles, Calif., has just completed a new catalog for the high fidelity enthusiast and the commercal sound installer.
+• Radio Products Sales, Inc., 1501 S. Hill St., Los Angeles, Calif., has just completed a new catalog for the high fidelity enthusiast and the commercal sound installer.
 Known as the "Sound Foyer Catalog," it contains 68 pages of detailed information about a wide range of hi-fi and commercial sound products.
+H-4

-• Pickering & Company, Inc., Sunnyside Blvd., Plainview, N. Y., has just published "It Takes Two to Stereo," a new booklet about the stereo record and how it works. written by Walter O. Stanton, Pickering president, its twelve pages of interesting information tells the high-fidelity enthusiast what to expect and what to do to convert from monophonic music to stereo.
-Diagrams and drawings illustrate the differences between conventional and stereo.
-Diagrams and drawings intustrate the differences between conventional and stereo records-how they are recorded and reproduecd.
-Offered free, your request for this excellent booklet should be directed to the attention of Dept. SB.
+• Pickering & Company, Inc., Sunnyside Blvd., Plainview, N. Y., has just published "It Takes Two to Stereo," a new booklet about the stereo record and how it works.
+Written by Walter O. Stanton, Pickering president, its twelve pages of interesting information tells the high-fidelity enthusiast what to expect and what to do to convert from monophonic music to stereo.
+Diagrams and drawings illustrate the differences between conventional and stereo records-how they are recorded and reproduecd.
+Offered free, your request for this excellent booklet should be directed to the attention of Dept, SB.
+H-5

-• Sylvania Electric Products Inc., 1740 Broadway, New York 19, N. Y., has re-cently published a new booklet entitled "Performance Tested Transistor Circuits."
-Intended primarily for hobbyists and students of electronics, the 60-page publica-tion contains a variety of circuits plus in-formation on how to build transistorized high-fidelity components, test equipment, light meters, and special equipment such as burglar alarms and metronomes.
+• Sylvania Electric Products Inc., 1740 Broadway, New York 19, N. Y., has recently published a new booklet entitled "Performance Tested Transistor Circuits."
+Intended primarily for hobbyists and students of electronics, the 60-page publication contains a variety of circuits plus information on how to build transistorized high-fidelity components, test equipment, light meters, and special equipment such as burglar alarms and metronomes.
 Copies of the booklet may be obtained by remitting 35 cents for each copy desired to Sylvania Electric Products Inc., 1100 Main St., Buffalo 9, N. Y.

-• S.O.S.
+e S.O.S.
 Cinema Supply Corp., 602 W. 52nd St., New York 19, N. Y., has produced a 176-page illustrated catalog which covers practically all equipment for motion-picture and TV production.
-Designed as a reference for producers, TV stations, film laboratories, advertising agencies and all laboratories, advertising agencies and all other users of professional motion-picture equipment, this 11th edition by S.O.S. is said to be the largest work of its kind ever attempted within the industry.
+Designed as a reference for producers, TV stations, film laboratories, advertising agencies and all other users of professional motion-picture equipment, this 11th edition by S.O.S. is said to be the largest work of its kind ever attempted within the industry.
 Prices are plainly stated.
 This excellent reference work and buying guide is available free to members of the motion-picture and television industry.
 Requests for copies must be sent on company letterheads.